tonybony78/cse15l-lab-reports/wk-1-lab-report.md

 If every step was followed correctly, you should arrive at a page that says "Success!" and confirms your password change.

 ## Installing Visual Studio Code
-To install Visual Studio Code (VSCode), go to their website [Link](https://code.visualstudio.com/), find the right version for your operating system (Windows, macOS, Linux), and download it on your computer.
+To install Visual Studio Code (VSCode), go to their [website](https://code.visualstudio.com/), find the right version for your operating system (Windows, macOS, Linux), and download it on your computer.
 At the center of the page, there should be a large Download button for Windows, alongside a dropdown menu that includes other versions for different operating systems.
 Once you have installed the program, open it and you will see a screen similar to this (may look different depending on system or settings of choice).

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064728748114587758/image.png)

 ## Remote Connection
 Before taking any of these steps, if you have Windows, you must first install Git for Windows, which is necessary for what we will do later on.
-It can be found on this link [Link](https://gitforwindows.org/), just click the Download button and install it onto your computer.
+It can be found on this [link](https://gitforwindows.org/), just click the Download button and install it onto your computer.
 Upon installation, you might run into numerous steps that ask for a number of options for the program.
 The only one you should worry about is this

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064734246431899668/image.png).